 Again, if none of this applies to you, I see no issues with this supplement.

-There is no direct evidence that saw palmetto reduces the effectiveness of birth control pills or raises the risk of unplanned pregnancy.
 Tati's website correctly states “There is no scientific or medical proof that Saw Palmetto makes birth control ineffective.”
 I have looked into this and agree, there is no direct proof.

 Does Halo Beauty Work?